NIYONSENGAEmmanuel/backend_project/README.md

 ## Schemas & Models
 1. Schema: This is a design/blueprint of your data structure
 2. Model: this is an actual object for your schema

+# Middleware
+This is a function can has access to the request, response and the next function